Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 This contribution is awaiting feedback as of 4/20/2018 after two patch sets.

 #### Description:
-* Footer area text and links lacked contrast with the footer background.
-* Text with the "subdued" class lacked contrast with their backgrounds.
-* Links in the footer area were difficult to differentiate from surrounding non-link text, and underlines were needed.
+Page text which has low contrast with the background can be difficult to read, and presents an accessibility barrier.
+Wikistats 2.0 had several areas with poor contrast.
+In particular, its footer area and several text elements had inadequate contrast according to W3C standards.
+These colors needed to be changed to be WCAG compliant, using colors sourced from an existing MediaWiki color palette.
+Additionally, as a result of the color changes in the footer area, underlines needed to be added to the footer links to further distinguish them from surrounding text.

 #### Visuals:
 * Before contrast changes: